tiger154/foreignlifeDev/readme.md

 When I go to other country everytime I felt like a newbie. and 'new' in Korean is Sin. so it merged two word (newbie + sin(신))

-Also this mered word has other meaning in Korean as 'mystique' which I felt everytime when I land other country :)
+Also this merged word has other meaning in Korean as 'mystique' which I felt everytime when I land other country :)